era-platform/cene-for-racket/notes/20190731-lexical-units.md

 ---

 ```
-(importing-local-as-nonlocal export-metadata-op decl ...)
+(importing-as-nonlocal export-metadata decl ...)
 ```

 A bounded declaration operation.

-Looks up the given export metadata operation in the current lexical unit's inner scope.
-Processes the given declarations with the same inner scope, but with part of the outer scope shadowed according to the export metadata.
+Reads the given export metadata term using the current lexical unit's outer scope.
+Processes the given declarations with the same inner scope as the current lexical unit, but with part of the outer scope shadowed according to the export metadata.

 This can be good for situations where a lexical unit contains a definition of a declaration operation that needs to be used right away.
 Usually that declaration operation can't be used from the same part of the code since it only exists in the inner scope, not the outer scope where the declaration operations are looked up.
 However, it can be used inside one of these regions with the appropriate bindings imported.